 Top Tips for Visiting the Mekong Delta in Vietnam

-And so, at the end of our Mekong Delta tour (a tour that we’d organised from Ho Chi Minh City) as we were dropped off in the middle of the city of Can Tho we asked around to see if a Mekong Delta homestay option was available.
-And with the help of our tour guide we were hooked up with a local family who offered up homestay options.
+And so, at the end of my Mekong Delta tour (a tour that I’d organised from Ho Chi Minh City) as I was dropped off in the middle of the city of Can Tho, I asked around to see if a Mekong Delta home-stay option was available.
+And, with the help of my tour guide I was hooked up with a local family who offered up homestay options.
 Half an hour later two guys turned up on my motorbikes.
-We jumped on the back and we were whisked off to our Mekong Delta home for the night.
+I jumped on the back and was whisked off to my Mekong Delta home for the night.

 Pretty soon we were clear of the city of Can Tho and following the course of a tributary of the Mekong River.
 Signs of developed life were becoming more and more scarce until eventually we started down a dirt track only wide enough for motorbikes.
 We crossed one bridge, then another, then another passing through several tiny little villages all hugging the sides of this little track.
 And then just as the sun was setting for the evening we arrived at our Mekong Delta homestay.

-Delicious Home-made Mekong Food
+Trying Delicious Home-made Mekong Food

-To accompany the Mekong fish we had what seemed to be soft small pancakes like the ones you get with crispy duck in Chinese restaurants.
-There was fresh salad, vegetables and lots of other delicious accompaniments.
-This meal was fantastic and we ate with great haste and determination!
-Once we had finished dinner our host came and talked with us and asked us if we wanted to walk to the village bar with him.
-Naturally, we said hell yes.
+To accompany the Mekong fish I had what seemed to be soft small pancakes with fresh salad, vegetables and lots of other delicious accompaniments.
+This meal was fantastic and I ate with great haste and determination!
+Once I had finished dinner the host came and talked with me and asked if I wanted to walk to the village bar with him.
+Naturally, I said hell yes.

-He took a swig and then passed it to our host.
-Our host then passed it to me.
+He took a swig and then passed it to my host.
+My host then passed it to me.
 I wasn't sure about this but thought hey, what the hell.
 The bottle was passed round several more times until it was finished.
-The only patrons of this Mekong bar were men.
+The only patrons of this bar were men.
 It reminded me of how British pubs were during the years of my childhood when I used go to the pub on a Sunday Afternoon with my Dad whilst my mom stayed home and made dinner (as out-dated as that sounds now).
 It was a place where men went to drink and socialise.

 Mekong Delta photo'sClick thumbnail to view full-size

 There were duck farms on the river; everyone had a boat for fishing and taking goods to the river market; everyone had hens and chickens running about.
 But what really astounded me was the enormous variety of fruit growing all around us.
 Much more fruit than they could ever eat, so much of it was sold at market.
-I have included some photos below showing all the different fruits growing within metres of our host family’s house.
+I have included some photos in this article showing all the different fruits growing within metres of our host family’s house.
 If you’re ever in Vietnam and are considering a Mekong Delta trip (which you must) then I really recommend a home-stay to get a much closer insight into the way of life in this wonderful part of the world.

 Mekong Delta Homestay Poll